MicrosoftDocs/cpp-docs/docs/standard-library/using-insertion-operators-and-controlling-format.md

    Stan   4358.24
 ```

-Neither `setw` nor `width` truncates values.
+`setw` and `width` don't truncate values.
 If formatted output exceeds the width, the entire value prints, subject to the stream's precision setting.
 Both `setw` and `width` affect the following field only.
 Field width reverts to its default behavior (the necessary width) after one field has been printed.
 However, the other stream format options remain in effect until changed.

 ## <a name="vclrfalignmentanchor4"></a> Alignment